phicau/olaFlow/README.md

 ## Basic compilation guide

+Compilation has been simplified, simply run the following script from the OLAFOAM base folder:

+`./allMake`

-First compile the boundary conditions:
+You can also compile the boundary conditions or the solvers (olaFoam and olaDyMFoam) independently:

 `cd genAbs`

 `./allMake`

-Second compile the solvers (olaFoam and olaDyMFoam), selecting the correct folder for your preferred OpenFOAM/FOAM-extend version:

 `cd solvers/olaFoamXXXXX`

 `./allMake`

+In this case be sure to select the correct folder for your preferred OpenFOAM/FOAM-extend (OF/FE) version.

 # Reference materials and tutorials